runyanjake/whitney/traefik/README.md

 ### Additional Steps

+1. Convert to a static Traefik configuration (seems better)

+Create `traefik.toml` and edit the `docker-compose.yml` to ensure that it's copied to one of the searched directories (I chose `/etc/traefik/`)

+The conversion from env vars to `traefik.toml` is really easy - each one of them is basically describing one attribute of the yaml, so basically just build the yaml from those attributes.

-1. Start to secure the Traefik Dashboard.
+2. Start to secure the Traefik Dashboard.

 Generate a password with `htpasswd` (`https://doc.traefik.io/traefik/middlewares/http/basicauth/`)